Ghadr-110

 In November 2015 and January 2017, Iran reportedly carried out launches of the Ghadr-110.
 The United States viewed this as a violation of United Nations Security Council Resolution 2231 which "calls upon" Iran to not work on any ballistic missiles capable of carrying nuclear warheads, including launching them.
 Russia's ambassador to the UN disputed this, saying "a call is different from a ban, so legally you cannot violate a call, you can comply with a call or you can ignore the call, but you cannot violate a call".

 Iran's foreign minister, Javad Zarif, responded by saying that since Iran does not possess nuclear weapons nor does it ever intend to have them, it does not design its missiles to be capable of carrying nuclear warheads, a statement which was questioned in light of the apparent Iranian nuclear archive discovery.
 However, Senior Fellow for Missile Defence at the IISS Michael Elleman noted that the bomb design presented by Benjamin Netanyahu would fit in Iran's pre-2004 Nodong/Shahab-3 nosecone, but not any of the post-2004 missiles, including Ghadr-110 missile.

 On November 6, 2023, a Ghadr-110 missile was launched from Yemen by the Houthis towards Israel, which was intercepted by the Arrow-3 system while it was still outside of Earth's atmosphere, in what was described as the first instance of combat in space in human history.

-On June 23, 2025, The IRGC announced the use of Qadr-H missile for the first time in the ongoing Iran–Israel war in its 21st wave of missiles against Israel.
+On June 23, 2025, Iran announced the use of Qadr-H missile for the first time in the ongoing Iran–Israel war in its 21st wave of missiles against Israel.
+It also announced the use of Qadr-H missile in combat in the 2026 Iran war.